Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Bi-level RL

-In this section, we will derive the mathematical tools to solve problem \eqref{eq:bi_level_rl}.
-For generality across continuous and discrete state-action domains and stochastic simulation models, we consider the case that both the in-sim and real-world \ac{rl} agents are trained using \ac{spg}.
-Consider the \ac{spg} of the in-sim \ac{rl}:
+In this section, we derive the mathematical tools to solve the bi-level \ac{rl} problem \eqref{eq:bi_level_rl}.
+We begin by stating the regularity conditions required in the following assumption. \begin{assumption}[] The policy $\pi_\phi(a|s)$, simulation model $\mathcal{P}_\theta(s'|s,a)$, and reward function $R_\theta(s,a)$ are continuously differentiable with respect to their respective parameters $\phi$ and $\theta$. \end{assumption} For generality across continuous and discrete state-action domains and stochastic simulation models, we consider that the in-sim and real-world \ac{rl} agents are trained using \ac{spg}, satisfying: